-The Ports and Interfaces wizard has warnings related to the inferred single-bit clock interfaces inferred by the IP Packager for missing ASSOCIATED\BUSIF parameters.
-These parameters are required for AXI interfaces in the Vivado IP integrator, but you can ignore them for this exercise.
+The Ports and Interfaces wizard has warnings related to the inferred single-bit clock interfaces inferred by the IP packager for missing ASSOCIATED_BUSIF parameters.
+These parameters are required for AXI interfaces in the Vivado IP integrator.
+The reason for the warning is that the IP integrator tool works best with interfaces, and it expects that you would typically be using AXI interfaces.
+You do not have any bus interfaces in your design, and therefore, you can safely ignore this warning.